JaiSamyukth/JaiSamyukth/README.md

 ## 🍽 Tabble

-Luxury restaurant operating platform.

-Built for premium dining experiences instead of traditional POS software.
+Restaurants already know how to cook.

+I'm just trying to stop software from getting in their way.

+Turns out the hardest thing in a restaurant shouldn't be the software.

 **Highlights**

-- Customer tablets
+- Customer tablets that don't fight the customer
-- Kitchen dashboard
+- Kitchen dashboards built for kitchens, not boardrooms
-- ERP integration
+- ERP integration without spreadsheet gymnastics
-- Multi-role architecture
+- Multi-role workflows that actually make sense
-- Cloud deployment
+- Cloud-native from day one

 **Stack**